Event Ended On: Tuesday December 18 2018

 What You Need to Know about the Latest Tax Incentives

-high-rise hotels, towering office buildings and chic retail and restaurants are being built and delivered at an astonishing pace, in areas including East Boston,
+high-rise hotels, towering office buildings and chic retail and restaurants are being built and delivered at an astonishing pace.
+But that's not all Philadelphia has.

 the region, prompting savvy investors and city officials